OSGeo/PROJ/docs/source/apps/cct.rst

     Specify input columns for (up to) 4 input parameters.
 Defaults to 1,2,3,4.

-.. option:: -d<n>
+.. option:: -d <n>

+.. versionadded:: 5.2.0

     Specify the number of decimals in the output.
-Applies to both angles and distances.

 .. option:: -I